 Create better business with the help of your intangible assetsThe page was last modified:

-The intangible assets can be registered, such as the company name, trademarks, patents and designs, or not registered, such as trade secrets, business ideas, skills or customer records.
+There are registable intangible assets, such as the company name, trademarks, patents and designs, and not registable intangible assets, such as trade secrets, business ideas, skills or customer records.

 Identify and prioritise